guvkon/grunt-postman-variables/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Release History

+1.1.0.
+Added support for writing multiple source files into a directory.

+## Credits

+This project was initially developed for [ManagingLife](http://www.managinglife.com/).